-There is an annual education and training schedule being implemented.
-The education and training schedule lists compulsory training which includes cultural awareness training.
-Staff last attended cultural awareness training at their orientation in August 2021.
-External training opportunities for care staff include training through the DHB, and hospice.
+There is an annual education and training schedule being implemented, which includes cultural awareness training.
+External training opportunities for care staff include training through Te Whatu Ora- Health New Zealand Waitematā, and hospice.

 Staff are encouraged to participate in learning opportunities that provide them with up-to-date information on Māori health outcomes and disparities, and health equity.
 Staff confirmed that they were provided with resources during their cultural training.
 The learning platform creates opportunities for the workforce to learn about and address inequities.